-ADD, or attention deficit disorder, and ADHD, or attention deficit hyperactivity disorder, affect approximately 8-9 million adults.
-Some adults, who were not diagnosed children, will realize an ADD/ADHD diagnosis in adulthood.
-Adults with ADD/ADHD tend to have trouble focusing, especially on mundane tasks, and may try to do several things at once with little success.
-Everyday tasks may be difficult for an adult with ADD/ADHD, such as getting to work on time and focusing on the job
+Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) affect approximately 8-9 million adults.
+Some adults, who were not diagnosed as children, will realize the need for an ADD/ADHD diagnosis in adulthood.
+Adults with ADD/ADHD tend to have trouble focusing, especially on mundane tasks and may try to do several things at once with little success.
+Everyday tasks may be difficult for an adult with ADD/ADHD, such as getting to work on time and focusing on the job.

 An adult may have learned to compensate for ADD/ADHD symptoms over time and as responsibilities increase.
 Symptoms, therefore, may show up very differently in adults than in children.
 Symptoms are unique for each adult with ADD/ADHD, but may include:

-Like children, adults should be seen by a licensed professional for a thorough ADD/ADHD assessment, though symptoms in adults tend to be more varied than in children.
-Treatment, which may include therapy and medication, can be extremely effective in alleviating ADD and ADHD symptoms.
-If you believe you may have adult ADD/ADHD, call Great Lakes Psychology Group at (800) 693-1916 for a thorough evalutation.
+Like children, adults should be seen by a licensed counselor for a thorough ADD/ADHD examination, though symptoms in adults tend to be more varied than in children.
+Our therapy is drug-free and can be extremely beneficial in helping ADD and ADHD symptoms.
+If you believe you may have adult ADD/ADHD, call Great Lakes Psychology Group at (800) 693-1916 to set up an appointment today.